How I used DNA to solve my FRY family mystery.

 Finding NO other record anywhere in the USA for a Millsizurr/Millsizum or Millsizen a researcher told me to look at Burton Mullican as the possible name for Amanda.
 And upon examination of other documents, I found a deed between William Fry and Burton Mullikin also spelled Mullican and Millican in other documents.)

-I also found a marriage certificate for Mrs. Amanda FRY and William MIDDLETON, dated April 13, 1852, so it is assumed that Amanda’s first husband, William FRY, had already died.
+I also found a marriage certificate for Mrs. Amanda FRY and William MIDDLETON, dated April 13, 1852, so it’s obvious that Amanda’s first husband, William FRY, had already died.

-In the State Historical Society of Missouri records in Columbia, Missouri, I found the 1850 Mortality Schedule for Pike County (not available on Ancestry.com or anywhere else that I could find) and discovered that William FRY had died in February 1850, sadly just one month before Frank FRY was born.
+In the State Historical Society of Missouri records in Columbia, Missouri, I found the 1850 Mortality Schedule for Pike County (not available on Ancestry.com or anywhere else that I could find online) and discovered that William FRY had died in February 1850, sadly just one month before Frank FRY was born.

 Since death certificates were not required until sometime in 1850, I found no official record of William’s death.
 And there was no death certificate for Frank FRY either, despite the fact that he died in 1908.